 The Annual Value comprises the sum of money you could earn by renting out your property for a year, minus any furniture rental cost and general maintenance costs.
 (We explained Annual Value in detail in this article here.)

-The annual value of a property might vary from year to year, hence so will your property taxes.
-It’s worth noting that when areas get new amenities and rental prices go up, so will your annual value and property tax.
-Similarly, when the market is down your annual value will go down too, and along with it the amount of property tax you have to pay.
+The AV of a property might vary from year to year, so will your property taxes.
+It’s worth noting that when areas get new amenities and rental prices go up, so will your AV and property tax.
+Similarly, when the market is down, your AV will go down too, and along with it the amount of property tax you have to pay.

-Whenever your Annual Value has changed, the Inland Revenue Authority of Singapore (IRAS) will send you a notification regarding the changes that are made.
-Other than that, simply log on tothe IRAS My-Tax-Portal, and check up on the value at any time.
+Whenever your AV has changed, the Inland Revenue Authority of Singapore (IRAS) will send you a notification regarding the revision.
+You can also log in to the IRAS myTax Portal to check on the AV of your property any time.

-Your tax rate is dependent on factors such as your annual value and whether you live in your property yourself.
+Your tax rate is dependent on factors such as your Annual Value and whether you live in the property yourself.
 Basically, the higher the AV of your home, the higher the tax rate.

 In other words, the tax rate is progressively tiered.
-The higher your property value, the higher your annual value would be, and so would be your tax rate.
+The higher your property value, the higher your AV would be, and so would be your tax rate.